Here’s some trivia for you-

 Kitchen Re-Grow Experiments

 My last suggestion for glass jar usage is to start your own re-grow station in a sunny spot in your kitchen.
 Green onions, romaine lettuce, celery…and many more items can be regrown in glass jars.
-Once root systems form, they can be placed in dirt for continual growth.
+Once root systems form, they can be placed in the dirt for continual growth.
 This is a fun way to be more proactive about reducing food waste, and it looks super cool too.
 Win, win.

 There you have it!
 Are you ga-ga for glass jars yet?
 I hope so.
 I would love to hear how you’re re-using your jars, and if you have a use for jars that I didn’t mention, drop me a line, and let me know!